 Dancing aliens rejoice.
 The ads are back.
-Apparently dreams do come true.
+Apparently dreams do come true sometimes.

 A few weeks ago, a blogger from the New York Times had commented that the silly dancing aliens, grooving silhouettes, and freaked out office worker advertisements had mysteriously disappeared from websites across the Internet.

-The omnipresent, mostly obnoxious ads were part of a mortgage campaign by Lowermybills, an Experian company that specializes in lead generation, including the home loans space.
+The omnipresent, mostly obnoxious ads were part of a mortgage campaign by LowerMyBills, an Experian company that specializes in lead generation, including the lucrative home loans space.